The Rise Of Cryptojacking And How To Stop It

 Archive Poster’s cryptojacking was first reported by the “Bad Packets Report” Twitter channel, which covers all the latest cryptojacking security issues.
 The author of the Archive Poster extension seems to have obfuscated the cryptojacking script to hide it from users and other programmers who may have wanted to take a look at its source code.

-The Bad Packets account creator said he reported the issue to Google, but Google’s support team ignored it because the extension seems to have been disabled from being found through the store’s search functionality.
+Troy Mursch, who is behind the Bad Packets Twitter account, said that he reported the issue to Google, but Google’s support team ignored it because the extension seems to have been disabled from being found through the store’s search functionality.
 The extension can only be obtained if you have the direct link.

 Back in October, another Chrome extension was caught cryptojacking, but Google eventually removed it from the store after its discovery.
 As these occurrences become more common, Google may have start looking for ways to prevent cryptojacking extensions from appearing in the store in the first place.